LeonieMei/sort_samples/README.md

 pandas

 ### Possible issues
-if pandas is not available, the script could be slightly adjusted to work with a `.tsv` instead of an `.xlsx` file
+* if pandas is not available, the script could be slightly adjusted to work with a `.tsv` instead of an `.xlsx` file
+* if "externe Nummer" is in a different format, the script won't warn you about it and will just ignore this sample